 If you have an overactive bladder (OAB), it may feel like your condition controls your life.
 But it doesn’t have to.
 There are many ways to treat it.
-These include medications, alternative treatments, and simple changes in behavior and lifestyle.
+These include simple changes in behavior and lifestyle, medications, and alternative treatments.

 Medications You Can Take

 Talk to your doctor about OAB.
 He can prescribe a drug that’ll help you regain your quality of life.
-Some control muscle spasms in your bladder by blocking nerve signals in your brain.
+Medications for OAB relax the bladder muscle, increase urine storage and control bladder muscle spasms.by blocking nerve signals in your brain.
 Doctors prescribe them to both men and women.
 They include:

 - Darifenacin (Enablex)